Chart Color Schemes

 The educational profile of Morphettville exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 31.5% among residents aged 15+, exceeding the South Australian average of 25.7%.
-This figure also surpasses that of the SA4 region at 28.1%, indicating a community emphasis on higher education.
+The area's educational profile is notable regionally, with university qualification rates at 31.5% of residents aged 15+, surpassing the South Australian (SA) average of 25.7% and the SA4 region rate of 28.1%.
 Bachelor degrees are most prevalent at 21.6%, followed by postgraduate qualifications (7.0%) and graduate diplomas (2.9%).
+Vocational credentials are also prominent, with 29.9% of residents aged 15+ holding such qualifications – advanced diplomas at 10.1% and certificates at 19.8%.

-Trade and technical skills are prominent, with 29.9% of residents aged 15+ holding vocational credentials – advanced diplomas (10.1%) and certificates (19.8%).
-Educational participation is high, with 26.3% of residents currently enrolled in formal education.
-This includes 8.1% in primary education, 7.1% in tertiary education, and 5.2% pursuing secondary education.
-Morphettville's five schools have a combined enrollment of 545 students while the suburb demonstrates above-average socio-educational conditions (ICSEA: 1059).
-The educational mix includes three primary and two K-12 schools.
-Limited local school capacity, at 3.1 places per 100 residents compared to the regional average of 10.8, means many families travel to nearby areas for schooling.
+Educational participation is high, with 26.3% of residents currently enrolled in formal education, including 8.1% in primary, 7.1% in tertiary, and 5.2% pursuing secondary education.
+Morphettville's five schools have a combined enrollment of 545 students, while the area exhibits above-average socio-educational conditions (ICSEA: 1059).
+The educational mix comprises three primary and two K-12 schools.
+Local school capacity is limited at 3.1 places per 100 residents compared to the regional average of 10.8, leading many families to travel for schooling.

 Frequently Asked Questions - Education